Upper School Curriculum Guide

 COURSE SELECTION GUIDELINES

 The Computer Science course offerings are all electives.
-Most students will begin with Introduction to Computer Science, Computational Biology, or Introduction to Robotics.
-If a student has previous experience in programming, or has taken other computer science or programming courses, they should explore the curricular sequence for computer science and see Ms. O'Shaughnessey to discuss placement options.
+Most students will begin with Introduction to Computer Science, or CS Exploration and Creative Computing.
+If a student has previous experience in programming, or has taken other computer science or programming courses, the student should explore the curricular sequence for computer science and see the Department Chair to discuss placement options.

-For AP and Advanced courses in computer science, please watch RCDS News for the online sign up forms and direct specific questions to Ms. O’Shaughnessey.
+For AP and Advanced courses in computer science, please watch RCDS News for the online sign-up forms and direct specific questions to the Department Chair.

 AP HOMEWORK GUIDELINES